AlanMorel/MapleServer2/CONTRIBUTING.md

 # Contributing to MapleServer2
-👍 First off, Thanks for considering helping the project! 👍
+👍 First off, thanks for considering helping the project! 👍

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
 We want to make contributing to this project simple and easy for everybody, whether it's: